elastic/integrations/CONTRIBUTING.md

    has a volume mounted with the `public` directory.
 After every time you rebuild packages (`mage build`), all adjustments in packages will be propagated to the registry.

-3. Verify that your integration is available (in the right version), e.g. MySQL: http://localhost:8080/search?package=mysql
+3. Verify that your integration is available (in the right version), e.g. MySQL: http://localhost:8080/search?package=mysql (use experimental=true parameter if the package is in experimental version)

     ```json
     [